History of women in the United Kingdom: Witchcraft

 Enlightenment attitudes after 1700 made a mockery of beliefs in witches.
-The Witchcraft Act of 1735 marked a complete reversal in attitudes.
+The Witchcraft Act 1735 (9 Geo.
+2. c.
+5) marked a complete reversal in attitudes.
 Penalties for the practice of witchcraft as traditionally constituted, which by that time was considered by many influential figures to be an impossible crime, were replaced by penalties for the pretence of witchcraft.
 A person who claimed to have the power to call up spirits, or foretell the future, or cast spells, or discover the whereabouts of stolen goods, was to be punished as a vagrant and a con artist, subject to fines and imprisonment.

 Historians Keith Thomas and his student Alan Macfarlane revolutionised the study of witchcraft by combining historical research with concepts drawn from anthropology.
 They argued that English witchcraft, like African witchcraft, was endemic rather than epidemic.
 Older women were the favorite targets because they were marginal, dependent members of the community and therefore more likely to arouse feelings of both hostility and guilt, and less likely to have defenders of importance inside the community.
 Witchcraft accusations were the village's reaction to the breakdown of its internal community, coupled with the emergence of a newer set of values that was generating psychic stress.